juniormonkey/oddchatter/README.md

 ### Sending a message

-When a user sends a message, it gets written into the `messages` collection, in `oddsalon.oddchatter.controller.saveMessage_()`.
+When a user sends a message, it is written into the `messages` collection, in `oddsalon.oddchatter.controller.saveMessage_()`.
 (The callback buttons simply send a text message with predefined strings.)
-In addition, if the message consists of one of the predefined strings, the document in that callback's collection with the user's UID as its document ID is updated with the current timestamp; this check is done in `oddsalon.oddchatter.controller.checkForCallbacks_()`.
+In addition, if the message consists of one of the predefined strings (meaning the user typed a callback manually), the document in that callback's collection with the user's UID as its document ID is updated with the current timestamp; this check is done in `oddsalon.oddchatter.controller.checkForCallbacks_()`.

 ### Displaying messages